Qovery/scaleway-api-rs/docs/ClustersApi.md

 ## reset_cluster_admin_token

 > reset_cluster_admin_token(region, cluster_id, body)
-Reset the admin token of a cluster
+Reset the admin token of a Cluster

-This method allows to reset the admin token for a specific Kubernetes cluster.
-This will invalidate the old admin token (which will not be usable after) and create a new one.
-Note that the redownload of the kubeconfig will be necessary to keep interacting with the cluster (if the old admin token was used).
+Reset the admin token for a specific Kubernetes cluster.
+This will revoke the old admin token (which will not be usable afterwards) and create a new one.
+Note that you will need to download the kubeconfig again to keep interacting with the cluster.

 ### Parameters